belcar-s/nova-pyright/Pyright Language Server/README.md

 # Pyright Folder
 The extension downloads Pyright into this folder.
 Language features are provided as long as Pyright resides in this location.

 NPM needs to be installed.
+See `Scripts/download.js`.